-I never order margarita pizza.
+I never used to order margarita pizza.

 Something about only putting 2 ingredients on a pizza makes me think “How Boring” and “What a waste of pizza base”.
 Surely, the cheese and tomato is the foundation for the other toppings?
 Surely, the pizza is not finished until more is added?

 But, our recent trip to Italy sort of screwed up all my pizza perceptions.
 In a good way.